Turtle Basking Platform

 The first option is the Turtle Topper.
 As a bit of a larger dock, it will give your smaller turtles a ton of basking and resting space.

 If however, your tank or aquarium is 10 gallons or less (and your turtles are going to remain small), then you have another option.

-Zoo Med makes an adjustable, semi-floating dock that I recommend you check out.
+Zoo Med makes an adjustable, semi-floating dock (click to learn more on Amazon) that I recommend you check out.
 In my opinion, its advantages are: